a-flyleaf/omori/doors/hrvatski.md

       <span class='omo'>Stranger-Aubrey</span>: <q>*You **will** learn Croatian*</q>
       <span class='omo'>Basil</span> [approx.]: <q>B-but..\..
 'I want' ≠ 'I wish'... 't-to wish'...
 I don't know..\..</q>
     an: |-
       Learned about emphasis!
 Immediately learned about its origin and a very weird use case. ("<span lang="hr" class="hr">Htjeti</span>" is very much one of the Cursed Words.)
-Who knew the simple act of desiring (to do, optionally) could be so fraught...!
+Who knew the simple act of desiring (and/or, desiring *to do*) could be so fraught...!

       \*Also note that "I'll try my best" apparently doesn't translate as a phrase, for lack of the concept of 'doing one's best.'
 An alternate approximation is "Ja ću dati sve od sebe," literally "I will give everything from myself."
   - dt: 2023-03-29